BobZhang6088/DesignAssignmentForHatch/README.md

 - Navigate to the project folder and double-click DesignAssignmentForHatch.xcodeproj.
  This will open the project in Xcode.

-### 4. Select a Simulator
+### 4. Select a Simulator or Device
-- In the toolbar near the top of Xcode, choose an available simulator device.
+- In the toolbar near the top of Xcode, choose an available simulator or device.
 ![Simulator](./How%20to%20run/select_a_simulator.png)
 ### 5. Run the App
 - Click the ▶️ (Play) button in the top-left corner of Xcode to build and run the app on the selected simulator.